top of page

 (Rt.
 28)

 Historic Caleb Nickerson Homestead open for the season: Guided tours of the ca. 1829 homestead offered Wednesdays through Oct.
-14. All ages welcome; donations are accepted.
-Classes in floral arranging and the fiber arts offered fall 2026.
+14. All ages welcome; donations are accepted. .
 Nickerson Genealogy Center open Wednesdays from 9 am to 1 pm. year-round for genealogical consultations.

 More info